If there’s one city that’s mastered being able to handle copious amounts of snow while providing plenty of opportunities for fun, it’s Chicago.

 Bring your own skates or rent a pair from the Main Farmhouse where you can warm up after gliding around on the ice with special refreshments.

-Check online about admission and for more information.
+Getting in: Check online about admission and for more information.

 The Magnificent Mile, which runs along Michigan Avenue, is Chicago’s most diverse shopping destination with everything from upscale boutiques to outlet stores.
 You’ll find big mall names like Nordstrom, Tiffany, Gap, Ralph Lauren, and more, including indoor shopping complexes at Water Tower Place and 900 North Michigan Shops.